 (Note: The syntax colors work best with black-on-white color scheme.)

 The package contains .CFN files for each output file type.
 The main purpose of these packages is to automatically enable color syntax highlighting.
 These files should be moved to your file-cfg folder.
 This can be done with svn_setup.vdm macro below.

 You must already have Subversion installed in such way that you can enter svn commands from DOS prompt.
 To install and configure Subversion, see svn documentation (check the links below).

-To install this svn support package, unzip the files into your user-mac directory.
+To install this svn integration package, unzip the files into your user-mac directory.

 To configure svn for Vedit, you can run the supplied macro svn_setup.vdm.
 (This is not mandatory, you can do the configuration steps manually if you like.)

 Opens a dialog box where you can select the configuration steps you want.
 The macro performs the following steps:

 To make it easier to run svn, you can add the following lines in your User or Tools menu: